-Miele Slammed For Shocking Female Video
+UPDATED: Miele Slammed For Shocking Female Social Media Posting

-Miele the German appliance Company that is run predominantly by males has been slammed after they pulled a video that stereotyped women.
+Miele the German appliance Company that is run predominantly by males has been slammed after they pulled a social media post that stereotyped women.

 The brand that is fast losing favour among architects and premium households has been slammed by marketing web site Mumbrella.

-Note: UPDATED: Miele Slammed For Shocking Female Social Media Posting